kng/satnogs-client-docker/lsf/LSF-GUIDE.md

-# Guide for dockerized satnogs-client
+# Guide for LSF satnogs-client with docker compose

 ## Intro
 This is aimed for those who want to try out the client in docker and thinks it's a bit too complicated.<br>